An audit is an instrument of measurement or an instrument of power. The distinction determines what it produces.

 A well-designed audit identifies drift before it becomes failure.

-When I was cross-trained across Stow, Decant, Pack, and Ship Dock at Amazon, I learned that good Process Assistants do not audit to catch you doing something wrong.
-They audit to catch the process drifting out of spec - before it impacts safety, quality, or throughput.
+Good Process Assistants do not audit to catch someone doing something wrong.
+They audit to catch the process drifting out of spec — before it impacts safety, quality, or throughput.

 They are tuning the system, not punishing the operator.